BestTimesToVisit.com Logo

 What is Troodos Mountains, Cyprus famous for?

-Troodos Mountains, Cyprus is famous for Hike the Artemis Trail to Mount Olympus Summit, Stroll Through Platres' Cedar Valley, and Discover the Painted Churches of Troodos.
-Embark on a scenic loop trail around Cyprus's highest peak, Mount Olympus.
-While the summit itself is a military zone, the trail offers stunning panoramic views of the island, especially on clear days.
-Keep an eye out for unique flora and the occasional mouflon.
+Troodos Mountains, Cyprus is famous for Hike the Artemis Trail to Mount Olympus Summit, Explore the Ancient Kaledonia Waterfalls, and Stroll Through Platres' Cedar Valley.
+Embark on the Artemis Trail, a relatively easy loop around the summit of Mount Olympus, Cyprus's highest peak.
+While the summit itself is restricted due to military installations, the trail offers stunning 360-degree views of the island, especially on clear days.
+Look for the unique flora adapted to the high altitude and listen to the wind whistling through the rocky terrain.
 The best time to experience it all is during Apr or May.

 When you're ready to book Troodos Mountains, Cyprus